 - Using paper based records are only going to be compliant for a few more years.
 In line with CQC’s 2021 strategy is a drive to go paperless when it comes to all care records.

-- For storage reasons, the sheer amount of notes you need to keep for compliance reasons over time amounts incredibly.
-With carers already recording over million records in a few short months, how would you be able to effectively store all of that information, even for a small 10 bed care setting – let alone for bigger care groups or domiciliary providers.
-One of our clients who owns a 20 bed care home is saving 2 hours of time a week, driving to and from an offsite storage facility because of this.
+- For storage reasons, the sheer amount of notes you need to keep for compliance reasons overtime amounts incredibly.
+With carers recording thousands of records in a few short months, how would you be able to effectively store all of that information, even for a small 10 bed care setting, let alone for bigger care groups or domiciliary providers?
+One of our clients who owns a 20 bed care home is saving 2 hours a week by going digital and not having to drive to and from an offsite storage facility for records.

 - Cloud storage means that you have protection from data loss.
 If the place you store your care records were to suffer an incident like a flood or a fire, how would you account for all of your care plans?